Ottawa Book Awards

 • a minimum of 48 bound pages (except children’s books)

-• works of Fiction, including novels, short stories, children’s literature and poetry or Literary Non-fiction, including biographies, memoirs, cultural histories, literary journalism and essays
+• works of Fiction or Poetry, including novels, short stories, children’s literature and poetry or Literary Non-fiction, including biographies, memoirs, cultural histories, literary journalism and essays

 • written in English or French